My life’s focus is staying happy and healthy, and helping people like you do the same.

-Although I cherish the master healing practitioners I know, and make use of their services regularly, I’ve never been content to turn over my well-being to someone else.
-Self-empowerment and self-care has always appealed to me, and empowering my clients was a goal of mine from the beginning.
+I cherish the master healers I know, and make use of their services regularly, but I’ve never been content to turn over my well-being to someone else.
+Self-empowerment and self-care have always appealed to me; empowering my clients was my goal from the beginning.

 Within a few years, I was asked to start a Reiki program at Gay Men’s Health Crisis (GMHC) to teach people with HIV/AIDS to practice First degree Reiki.
-This was before the pharmaceuticals used today had been developed, when conventional medicine was very limited in its ability to help.
-The work at GMHC led to my collaboration in the first integrative HIV program in an inner-city hospital clinic, where we offered training and treatment to out-patients.
-We documented the benefits of Reiki to these patients, including reduced anxiety and pain, and this work became the foundation of all that I’ve accomplished toward integrating Reiki into conventional health care.
+That was before the pharmaceuticals used today had been developed, when conventional medicine had limited ability to help.
+I didn’t realize then that my community service would lead to me becoming the original Medical Reiki master.

-As I came in touch with the wider Reiki community, I realized how much I’d benefited from learning Reiki after studying meditation and yoga for 25 years.
-These years of practice developed my perspective and gave me a different context in which to experience Reiki, one that was far more nuanced than Westerners usually have, more like the context in which an Asian would receive and understand the practice.
+As I came in touch with the wider Reiki community, I realized how much I’d benefited from learning to practice Reiki after practicing meditation and yoga for 25 years.
+Those years of practice developed my perspective and gave me a different context in which to experience Reiki, one more nuanced than the usual Western approach, more like the context in which an Asian would receive and understand the practice.

 Although it was not presented to me as such, I recognized Reiki as a spiritual practice.
 Subsequent information about the founder Usui Mikao has since become available, and supports that understanding.